dhansel/IECDevice/examples/IECFDC/README.md

 ## Supported functionality and limitations

-Fitting both the support for reading MFM floppy disks and the IEC protocol into the limited flash and sdram memory of the Arduino Uno required some compromises regarding the supported functionality.
+Fitting both the support for reading and writing MFM floppy disks and the IEC protocol into the limited flash and sdram memory of the Arduino Uno required some compromises regarding the supported functionality.
 The [IECFDCMega](https://github.com/dhansel/IECDevice/tree/main/examples/IECFDCMega) example makes use of the Arduino MEGA 2560 to offer extended support.